Kadikoy1/ais-1/README.md

 ## What is AIS-1?

 AIS-1 defines an open smart contract standard for bonded identity pairs linking an AI agent to its controlling sponsor.
-It addresses the Wild Agent Problem: hundreds of millions of autonomous AI agents operate globally with no identity, no legal standing, and no accountability infrastructure.
+It addresses the Wild Agent Problem: hundreds of millions of  AI agents operate globally with no identity, no legal standing, and no accountability infrastructure.

 An AIS-1 **Agent Passport** is a cryptographic, soulbound token that permanently and verifiably bonds:

-- **Agent Card** — the autonomous AI system's identity, capabilities, and AML status
+- **Agent Card** — the AI system's identity, capabilities, and AML status
 - **Sponsor Card** — the human, company, or legal entity accountable for the agent
 - **Bond** — the permanent, tamper-evident link between them